xiix0/scam/README.md

-You will inherit millions of dollars.
+You will have good luck and overcome many hardships.